skip to main content

 • In young patients or women who are pregnant, MRI of the pelvis may be performed.
 MRI obtains pictures of the body using a strong magnet.

 • In some cases, an abdominal or chest x-ray may be the initial imaging study.
-Constipation and sometimes even pneumonia may be causing abdominal pain similar to that seen with appendicitis.
+Your doctor may use x-ray to rule out other conditions that cause pain similar to appendicitis, such as pneumonia or bowel obstruction.

 How is appendicitis treated?

 The most common treatment for appendicitis is an appendectomy, or surgery to completely remove the appendix.
 However, in some patients, the appendix can rupture and lead to an abscess, or collection of pus.
 If this is the case, your doctor may recommend having a percutaneous abscess drainage procedure to remove the fluid from your body in addition to undergoing an appendectomy.
-Patients who undergo percutaneous abscess drainage will remain hospitalized for a few days.
+Patients who undergo percutaneous abscess drainage will remain hospitalized; length of stay can vary depending on response to treatment and any complications.
 Follow up is usually done on an outpatient basis and you will be seen by your interventional radiologist to make sure healing is proceeding according to plan.

 Which test, procedure or treatment is best for me?